Viktor-Bubanja/Computer-Vision-Fingertip-Tracking/README.md

 ## Hand segmentation
 To achieve hand segmentation, a combination of background subtraction and back projection are used.
 Background subtraction is achieved by finding the average of the first X number of frames before the user's hand enters the frame.
-The average background frame is then subtracted and thresholded to attain an accurate binary image (black and white) containing the user's hand and arm.
+The average background frame is then subtracted from the input frame before thresholding to attain an accurate binary image (black and white) containing the user's hand and arm.
 To remove the arm from the image, back projection is used.
 A histogram of the user's hand is retrieved by prompting the user to place their hand in a region of interest (ROI) in the frame.
 Using back projection and this histogram, the rough skin regions within the frame are returned.
 This is only used to find the lowest point of the user's hand in the frame.